UT-ADL/autoware_mini_practice/practice_4/README.md

 Next, we will implement the logic of creating the global plan (path from start to goal point).
 We need the current pose and goal point to be available.

-To find a route with lanelet2 library traffic rules object and routing graph needs to be created first - [see example here](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/blob/master/lanelet2_examples/scripts/tutorial.py#L215).
-For more thorough overview about [lanelet2 routing](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/tree/master/lanelet2_routing).
+To find a route with the lanelet2 library, traffic rules object and routing graph need to be created first - [see example here](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/blob/master/lanelet2_examples/scripts/tutorial.py#L215).
+For a more thorough overview about [lanelet2 routing](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/tree/master/lanelet2_routing).

-The following code can be used to create necessary objects for routing:
+The following code can be used to create the necessary objects for routing:

 ```
 # traffic rules